ovh/docs/pages/cloud/dedicated/mail_sending_optimization/guide.en-gb.md

 #### To a Gmail server

-If your recipients are with Gmail, adding specific records (e.g. a DMAC record) may ensure that emails reach them.
+If your recipients are with Gmail, adding specific records (e.g. a DMARC record) may ensure that emails reach them.
 Here is a Google article that can help you with this: [Add a DMARC record](https://support.google.com/a/answer/2466563?hl=en).

 ### Check your information.